 Every startup should be sending their investors an email update every month – an “investor update.”.
 And the earlier in the month, the better.
 It’s nice to have that conversation going with your investors so that they can help you when you need it.
 After all, these people have invested in the company, they want it to succeed – and you can really use their help.

-So let’s go through my preferred startup investor update template.
+So let’s go through our preferred startup investor update template.

 Example startup investor update template

-The next thing you’re going to want to do is actually do the math for them and show them exactly how much cash you have in the bank right now, super important, and then divide that by your net burn rate, and that will be your months of cash runway.
-So I like to give it in a number like 15 months.
-I also like to give them a cash out date like, maybe December 2021, something like that.
-So everyone kinda knows exactly what’s going on in the financials.
-You can also do a more complicated cash out date calculation if you want, using a financial model.
-Make sure it’s clear how you are calculating this cash out date!
+- Runway.
+The next thing you’re going to want to do is actually do the math for them and show them exactly how much cash you have in the bank right now, and then divide that by your net burn rate, and that will be your months of cash runway.
+A good idea is giving it in a number, like 15 months.

-There are some other kind of little things you can do, like maybe include bookings, which is basically all the contracts, the total contract value you’ve signed that month.
-That’s a useful metric for enterprise/b2b startups to include in their investor update.
-Also, sometimes people like to include full time head count, because that gives like another nice little proxy for the cost structure.
-But those are really the big ones.
+- Other items.
+There are some other things you can do, like include bookings, which is basically all the contracts, the total contract value you’ve signed that month.
+That’s a useful metric for enterprise/B2B startups to include in their investor update.
+Also, sometimes people like to include full-time head count, because that gives another nice little proxy for the cost structure.

 Sharing good and bad news in your investor update email

-And then having the negative news bunched together, really helps investors put their problem solving hat on as they’re reading the negative news, and really think proactively instead of kinda sorting back and forth.
-That’s just me.
-That’s how my brain works.
-That’s how a lot of my investor friend’s brains work.
-But again, do it the way you want to do it.
+And then having the negative news bunched together really helps investors put their problem solving hat on as they’re reading, and really think proactively instead of kinda sorting back and forth.

-Bonus points, if you can actually post links to the jobs that you’re actually recruiting for that you’re asking them to help you fill.
+Bonus points if you can post links to the jobs that you’re actively recruiting for that you’re asking them to help you fill.
 Also, if you’re looking for intros, please post LinkedIn profiles and things like that to make it easy for them to just get in there and shoot an email out.
-So they want to help you ask for help.

-So those are the segments I highly, highly recommending any startup investor update, and that’s why I included them in this template write up.
+So those are the segments we recommending any startup investor update.

-I have one little note for all the investors out there.
-Your founders, the executive team are putting a ton of time into these updates.
-Please respond and please respond with something positive Like, thanks.
-You’re doing great.
-Or I liked the progress or let me know how I can help, or I will help you.
-Anything that kind of recognizes the effort they’ve put into it will be very helpful.
+Note for all the investors out there: Your founders, the executive team are putting a ton of time into these updates.
+Please respond with something positive like, “Thanks.
+You’re doing great.”
+Or I liked the progress, or let me know how I can help, or here’s how I will help you.
+Anything that recognizes the effort they’ve put into it will be very helpful.
 It’ll be very appreciated by the founder.

 Investor Update Templates - Several Examples